XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 The `RippleState` node type connects two accounts in a single currency.
 Conceptually, a RippleState node represents two _trust lines_ between the accounts, one from each side.
 Each account can change the settings for its side of the RippleState node, but the balance is a single shared value.
 A trust line that is entirely in its default state is considered the same as trust line that does not exist, so `rippled` deletes RippleState nodes when their properties are entirely default.

-Since no account is privileged in the Ripple ledger, a RippleState node sorts their account addresses numerically, to ensure a canonical form.
+Since no account is privileged in the XRP Ledger, a RippleState node sorts their account addresses numerically, to ensure a canonical form.
 Whichever address is numerically lower is deemed the "low account" and the other is the "high account".

 Example RippleState node: